Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Technical Overview

 \myparagraph{Parallelizing the Brodal-Fagerberg Algorithm: Challenges and Solution} Unfortunately, parallelizing this algorithm appears difficult due to the chains of sequential dependencies inherent in its repeated-flipping approach.
 For instance, consider Figure \ref{fig:spanbreakerBF}.
 In each step, we flip one vertex below $4c$, but these flips cause another vertex's out-degree to rise to $4c$.
 Even if we flipped all vertices with high out-degree in each step, operating on Figure \ref{fig:spanbreakerBF} still has high \depth{}, because a vertex does not become high out-degree until its neighbor flips.

 Our solution is the following simple strategy: collect all of the outgoing edges of the vertices that currently exceed the \emph{cutoff threshold} (same as before), and run a parallel static orientation algorithm on the local subgraph induced by these edges to orient them.
+Parallel static orientation can be done in linear expected time and polylog depth using Barenboim and Elkin's algorithm \cite{barenboim2008sublogarithmic}.\footnote{See Section \ref{sec:staticOrientationAppendix} for a formal lemma statement and proof adapted to the batch-dynamic setting.}

 This guarantees that the out-degrees of these vertices are now bounded by the threshold of the static algorithm (i.e., \emph{static threshold}), whereas the rest of the vertices, in the worst case, have their out-degrees bounded by the sum of the cutoff threshold and the static threshold of~$O(c)$.

-Our parallel algorithm is arguably simpler than the original algorithm in the sense that it requires a \emph{single round} of static orientation on a local affected subgraph to fix the orientation.
+Our parallel algorithm only requires a \emph{single round} of static orientation on a local affected subgraph to fix the orientation.
 The static orientation step effectively reduces the dependencies, but at the cost of a slightly worsened bound (by constant factors) on the out-degree.
 At the same time, our approach of using static orientation yields the same asymptotic potential reduction as Brodal and Fagerberg's strategy.
 If a high-degree vertex enters the static orientation, it will necessarily leave with far fewer out-edges than it started with, meaning that many flips occurred off of this vertex---enough for a constant amount of potential to be lost per flip.

 Our amortized algorithm result is stated in Theorem~\ref{thm:amortized_main} and proved in Section~\ref{sec:amortized}.
+Since the only randomized component in our algorithms is a semisort \cite{gu2015top}, we achieve deterministic work and depth bounds by switching from a randomized semisort to a deterministic sort after a fixed time budget (see Lemma \ref{lem:sort} for details).
 We also show that the algorithm is asymptotically optimal in terms of the number of flips performed, as stated in Theorem~\ref{thm:amortized_optimal}, since it satisfies the same property as the sequential algorithm; i.e., it performs asymptotically the same number of flips as any algorithm that maintains an $O(c)$ orientation.